jsf116/Test-Files/Readme.md

     dir_contains_ok( $got_dir, $expected, 'directory has all files in list' );

     # Two identical variants doing the same verification as before,
-    # but additionally verifying if the directory has nothing except of expected files;
-    # in other words verifying if the directory has exactly the files in the list (not recursively!):
+    # but additionally verifying if the directory has nothing but the expected files (not recursively!):
     $options = { SYMMETRIC => 1 };
     dir_contains_ok     ( $got_dir, $expected, $options, 'directory has exactly the files in the list' );
     dir_only_contains_ok( $got_dir, $expected,           'directory has exactly the files in the list' );